 One of the things that The Fringe Festival reminds us of every year is how much acting talent Winnipeg possesses.
 Some of this talent only appears at The Fringe, but much of it is available all year round.
-Theatre by the River is one such company.* This company has been producing challenging and entertaining theatre works for the last decade, and their 2015 Fringe show Sea Wall is no exception.
+Theatre by the River is one such company.* This company has been producing challenging and entertaining theatre works for the last decade, and their 2015 Fringe show Sea Wall, by Simon Stephens, is no exception.

 Sea Wall: Show TImes